smalih/Science-Practical-WebApp/Project Features.md

-# TODO
-[Note: This is more of a document designed to give the reader an idea of where the project is headed.
-For a more in-depth, bulleted, detailed todo list, watch this repository.]
+This document is designed to give the reader an idea of where the project is headed.
+For a more in-depth, bulleted, detailed todo list, view my [diary](diary.md).

 ## Contents